Euro Challenge

 How and when do I register?

-April 2023: Semi-final and final round in New York City
+Late April to early May 2025: Semi-final and final round in New York City

 Teacher testimonials: